Start Here

 A larger organizational area, such as a department or function.

 A group within a unit that usually owns team-level OKRs.
+Users can belong to more than one team.

 The planning period for OKRs, such as Q2 2026.